kalegd/DigitalBacon-UI/docs/UpdateHandler.md

 # UpdateHandler

-UpdateHandler class manages update callbacks and provides functionality to add, remove, and trigger updates.
+UpdateHandler Manages update callbacks that are called every frame

 ## Methods

-- `add(callback: function)`: Adds a callback function to the update handler.
+- `add(callback: function)`: Adds a callback function to the update handler
-- `remove(callback: function)`: Removes a callback function from the update handler.
+- `remove(callback: function)`: Removes a callback function from the update handler
-- `update()`: Triggers the update by calling all registered callback functions.
+- `update()`: Triggers all update callbacks.
+Called internally by [DigitalBacon-UI](/docs/DigitialBacon-UI.md)

-## Properties

-- `_listeners`: A Set containing callback functions registered with the update handler.

-## Notes

-- The UpdateHandler class allows managing update callbacks in an application.
-- It provides methods to add and remove callback functions, as well as trigger updates.
-- When the `update()` method is called, all registered callback functions are executed.
-- This class is useful for implementing update mechanisms in various parts of an application, such as game loops, animation frames, or data synchronization.